willstott101/GimpFormats/DOCS/gimpformats/GimpPrecision.md

 ## Precision

-[[find in source code]](../../gimpformats/GimpPrecision.py#L10)
+[[find in source code]](../../gimpformats/GimpPrecision.py#L11)

 ```python
 class Precision():
     def __init__():
 ```

-Since the precision code is so unusual, I decided to create a class to parse it.
+Since the precision code is so unusual, I decided to create a class...

+to parse it.

 ### Precision().decode

-[[find in source code]](../../gimpformats/GimpPrecision.py#L20)
+[[find in source code]](../../gimpformats/GimpPrecision.py#L22)

 ```python
 def decode(gimpVersion: int, ioBuf: IO):
 ```

-decode the precision code from the file
+Decode the precision code from the file.

 ### Precision().encode